bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/index.md

 ## Project Objectives
 Analyse the last 12 months of patient survey data in the patient experience department of a hospital.
-The dataset is stored in twelve separate Microsoft Excel documents, one per calendar month.
+The dataset is stored in twelve separate Microsoft Excel documents, one per calendar month.<br>
 Connect various platforms to move around the data.